 Stamping on Fabrics

 There is a whole new world of possibilities just waiting for you with fabric stamping!
-Rubber Stamp Tapestry has a large selection of 77 individual peg stamps and 21 peg stamp sets designed for use on fabric (and ceramic bisque) with outstanding results!
+Rubber Stamp Tapestry's Jumbo peg stamps work well on fabrics with outstanding results!
 Using the same component stamping process you do with our paper stamps, from quilts to clothing, it's now easy to create functional items that will be cherished for generations.

 Special Instructions for Stamping on Fabric

 Use ink/paint designed for fabric or textiles and follow the manufacturer’s instructions.
 VersaCraft™, Liquitex®, Golden®, and Matisse® work great.
 Always test for fastness.